QBDev0ps/DevOps-Cloud-projects/Project7.md

 **`$ sudo systemctl restart apache2`**

-Then the next step is to go to our browser to open our website URL via our public IP address (syntax is: **http://<Public-IP-Address>:8000**).
+Then the next step is to go to our browser to open our webpage URL via our public IP address (syntax is: **http://<Public-IP-Address>:8000**).
 In our own use case, we enter the following url in our browser:

 **`http://13.48.56.0:8000`**